-Intern selection is made by a committee comprised of the training director, associate training director, and the supervising training psychologists.
-Applicants are rated on the basis of their clinical training (i.e., assessment and therapy), academic coursework, letters of recommendation, clinical and research interests, progress toward dissertation completion, and stated goals for internship.
+Intern selection is made by a committee comprised of the training director, assistant training director, and the supervising training psychologists.
+Applicants are rated on the basis of their clinical training (i.e., assessment and therapy), academic coursework, letter of recommendation, clinical and research interests, progress toward dissertation completion, and stated goals for internship.
 Strong writing skills are also favorably evaluated, as evidenced by the APPI essays and redacted psychological report.
-Those prospective candidates assessed by the committee to hold interests and goals most closely matching those opportunities offered by our program will be asked to participate in a virtual interview.
+Those prospective candidates assessed by the committee to hold interests and goals most closely matching those opportunities offered by our program will be asked to participate in an on-site interview.

-Prospective candidates will be notified via email by Friday December 13, 2024 whether or not they will be granted a virtual interview (via Zoom) with the training director and supervisors.
+Prospective candidates will be notified via email by Friday December 17, 2021 whether or not they will be granted a virtual interview (via Zoom) with the training director and supervisors.
 During the interview, candidates will also have the opportunity to meet with the current doctoral interns, postdoctoral fellows, clinical staff, and virtually tour the clinic.
-Interviews are typically for half a day and will be held mid-January.
+Interviews are typically for half a day and will be held on Tuesday January 18, 2022, Friday January 21, 2022, and Monday January 24, 2022.
 Interviews are required and weigh heavily in the matching process, as this provides an opportunity for program staff and applicants to determine fit.
 In addition, the program values applicants who are able to demonstrate an ability to balance strong interpersonal skills with professionalism.
+Should economic or other reasons interfere with a highly ranked candidate's ability engage in a video interview, a case-by-case decision will be made by training staff to arrange an alternative phone interview.
 Interviews will only be offered to applicants who have submitted a complete application and only after these applications have been screened by the faculty.
-Applicants who wish to be considered for interviews should submit application materials prior to November 10, 2024.
+Applicants who wish to be considered for interviews should submit application materials prior to November 21, 2021.